musabgultekin/torchtune/README.md

 - [llama recipes](https://github.com/meta-llama/llama-recipes) for spring-boarding the llama2 community
 - [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) for bringing several memory and performance based techniques to the PyTorch ecosystem
 - [lit-gpt](https://github.com/Lightning-AI/litgpt)

 &nbsp;

-## Contributing

-We welcome any feature requests, bug reports, or pull requests from the community.
-See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.

-&nbsp;